UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/UCL_Service_For_Me.md

 Myriad is designed to be most suitable for serial work, including large numbers of serial jobs, and multi-threaded jobs (using e.g. OpenMP).
 It also includes a small number of GPUs for development or testing work.

 - Grace

+Grace is most suitable for multi-node jobs (using e.g. MPI).
+We recommend using Grace if you intend to use more than 36 cores per job.

 - Legion
 - Thomas
 - Michael